AdobeDocs/commerce-operations.en/help/configuration/cli/localization.md

 {{file-system-owner}}

-Commerce translations enable you to customize and localize your store for multiple regions and markets.
-We improved the localization and customization of Commerce instances by making translation dictionaries easier to update and maintain and reduced the amount of code coupling and duplication.
+Commerce translations enable you to customize and localize your store for multiple regions and markets by generating:

-This topic discusses how to generate:

-- **Translation dictionaries** are a convenient way to customize or translate _some_ words and phrases, such as those for a custom module or theme.
+- **Translation dictionaries**, which are a convenient way to customize or translate _some_ words and phrases, such as those for a custom module or theme.
-- **Language packages** enable you to translate _any or all_ words and phrases in the Commerce application.
+- **Language packages** that enable you to translate _any or all_ words and phrases in the Commerce application.

 See [Translations overview][].

-We also accept [Community Engineering contributions] using CrowdIn for translations.
-The project may include package creation and further support using the contributed translations.
-Join us and other contributors around the globe working to localize Magento!

 ## Generate a translation dictionary